gradle/community/docs/events/hacktoberfest/2024/README.md

 During the Hacktoberfest, maintainers are welcome to add their project if they provide contributor guidelines and issues that can be worked on by contributors.
 If you want to add your project, add a `hacktoberfest` topic to it and submit a pull request to this page.
-It count as contribution, too :wink:
+It counts as a contribution, too :wink:

 ## Swag

 In addition to our Hacktoberfest swag, we plan to send something nice to those who make substantial contributions to Gradle Build Tool and its ecosystem.
-For that, make sure to register in [Our Sign-Up Form](https://forms.gle/go2VESj7kDG1QUqV7) so that we can discover your contributions.
+Make sure to register in [Our Sign-Up Form](https://forms.gle/go2VESj7kDG1QUqV7) so that we can discover your contributions.

 ![Hacktoberfest Swag](./images/swag.jpg)

 ## Events

 We plan some online events during October, with a goal to help with contributions.
-Openings of those events will be recorded
+Those events will be recorded:

 - **October 02, 14:00 UTC** - Opening Office Hours and Q&A.
   The link will be shared soon.